willy1669/HTTP-notification-system/README.md

 yarn start

 #View the application
-navigate to localhost:9000 to view the application
+navigate to localhost:9000 to start the application
 ```

 ## Testing